 6) Buy the city’s best baguette at Au Paradis Du Gourmand

-Each year Parisian bakers battle it out hoping to selected as the best baguette maker in the city.
+Each year Parisian bakers battle it out hoping to be selected as the best baguette maker in the city.
 2018’s winner of the Grand Prix de la Baguette, Au Paradis Du Gourmand, is located in the 14th arrondissement.
-Add it to your Paris itinerary and see what you think!
+Add it to your Paris bucket list and see what you think!

 7) Pack a picnic to enjoy on the Champs de Mars